mariopsa/Music-Genre-Classification-with-Deep-Learning/README.md

 View the model architectures in the model_images folder.

 Feel free to modify and adapt the code to suit your specific requirements.

-License
-This project is provided under the MIT License.

-For any questions or concerns, please contact [your email address].